 The Portfolio, Programme and Project Offices (P3O®) guidance provides advice, supported by discussion and examples, on how to develop a governance structure that helps optimize an organization's investment in change alongside its business as usual work.

-This foundation course, based on the 2013 guidance, comprises three days of trainer led instruction, with the Foundation examination on day three of the course.
+This foundation course, based on the 2013 guidance, comprises three days of trainer led instruction.
 It is aimed at member of offices within a P3O model or anyone who needs to understand the terminology and concepts underpinning a P3O and those wishing to pursue high level qualifications.
 The course will to provide delegates with a comprehensive and applied understanding of the P3O advice.
-It prepares delegates for the P3O Foundation Certificate examination by undertaking questions from a sample examination paper to enable them to take the P3O Foundation Certificate examination on day Three.
+It prepares delegates for the P3O Foundation Certificate examination by undertaking questions from a sample examination paper.

 - Senior managers wishing to gain an understanding of possible structures for supporting business change and the type and level of support that can be provided by Portfolio, Programme and Project Offices

 - Senior Managers, Programme and Project Managers who require an understanding of how portfolio and programme offices can add value and enhance the delivery of strategic business change, benefits and capability

 - Managers and/or staff who have been tasked to create delivery support structures and mechanisms within their organisation

 - Experienced portfolio or programme office managers who need to review, revitalise or tailor current portfolio or programme office provision

 - Portfolio office or programme office staff who need to understand the importance of their role

 - Staff responsible for programme/project assurance

 The course fee includes the examination fee for the Foundation examination.
 During the course you will asked to provide written permission which enables QA to pass on your pass mark to your employer.